 Our completed (over-simplified) phaser diagram looks like this:

 With the feedback control, we can feed some adjustable amount (amplitude) of the phase-shifted signal back into the phase-shifting circuit.

 What does this accomplish?

 Well, what happens at the output when we mix the direct and the phase-shifted signal together?
 We get our phaser-effected signal with the expected number of peaks and valley sweeping across the frequency response.

 We can get a similar “affected” signal to go back into the phase-shifting circuit by combining the feedback signal with the original dry signal.
-This will produce deeper cuts in the notches of the phase-shifted signal and more noticeable resonances at the peak of the signal.
+This will produce deeper cuts in the notches of the phase-shifted signal and more noticeable resonances at the peaks of the signal.

 This causes more pronounced resonances in the peaks of the output signal and a more distinct “phaser sound”.

 Let’s have another look at the aforementioned snapshot of a 4-pole phaser frequency response that did not have any feedback (orange line) and compare to the same circuit with some amount of feedback (blue line).

 Like any feedback circuit, too much can produce undesirable run-away effects.
 Keeping the feedback/resonance control at a safe amount is essential.

 The Boss PH-3 Phase Shifter (link to check the price on Amazon), like many other phaser pedals, has a resonance/feedback control (RES).